 - A tip I got from an eco-friendly buddy, use cold pressed oil for body-lotion/moisturizer.
 You have no clue, how much plastic, chemicals, energy, and waste contribution (that goes to landfill) you will cut by doing so.
 Furthermore, most of your skin and hair-related problems would be well under control.

 - For women: use silicon menstrual cup instead of disposable sanitary pads/tampons.
 The plastic used in sanitary napkins is not only harmful to health but also to the environment as it is not bio-degradable.
 Read more about the menstrual cup and hazards of sanitary napkins.
-If you have more questions don’t hesitate to write to me.
+If you have more questions write to me.

 - Exchange your old books for new ones.
 There are many second-hand bookshops; Blossoms bookstore is one such store in Bangalore.
 Further, there is dime a dozen websites to sell/exchange your old or unused goods for something else you like.
 Kindle is another great option.

 - Separate wet waste and make compost out of it and use it as manure for your kitchen garden.
 Growing your own food and using your own manure is happiness too.